Underpass (song): 2013 vinyl issue

 The "Oh the Gilt Mix" was played for the first time by John Doran on the BBC 6 Music programme Now Playing in September 2012.
 Doran described the tracks as being "Like J G Ballard with a disco ball".
-The remix was featured in The Quietus in April 2013 and published on The Quietus SoundCloud page.
+The remix is featured in The Quietus in April 2013 and published on The Quietus SoundCloud page.

 As of May 2013 there were no plans to make the two mixes of "Underpass" featured on this release available elsewhere, except on the CD which was included as part of the VIP Packages for John Foxx and the Maths live shows in April, May and June 2013.

 Promo video

 A promotional video for "Underpass" was produced by Virgin at the time of the single release.
 It featured Foxx dressed in suit, tie and overcoat roaming a post-apocalyptic basement with neon light tubes, two keyboard players and two abandoned young children while a black and white film is being projected onto a suspended screen.
 The film of Foxx roaming the basement miming the lyrics to the song is interspersed with a mysterious telephone receiver dangling in a park and footage of underpasses, overpasses and urban highways.
 A revised 'black and white' version of the video was included on the DVD of the Metatronic compilation album (2010).

 A revised version was also made by Karborn for the same DVD to accompany "Mark Reeder’s Sinister Subway Mix".
 This digitally restored version also contains footage from the promo video for the successive John Foxx single "No-One Driving" (1980).

 A live version of "Underpass" performed by John Foxx and the Maths is included on the Analogue Circuit DVD (2013) and shows specially prepared video footage and imagery by Jonathan Barnbrook.